Ann Jillian: 1980s fame

 Jillian appeared in more than 25 films, mostly for television.
-Though she had nearly two decades' worth of film and television credits already, she first came to national prominence in the 1980s' series It's a Living, a sitcom that elevated Jillian to sex symbol status in 1980.
+Though she had nearly two decades' worth of film and television credits already, she first came to national prominence in the 1980s series It's a Living, a sitcom that elevated Jillian to sex symbol status in 1980.
 She was the last to be signed onto this series and received last place billing.
 The sitcom aired for two seasons on ABC before being cancelled due to low ratings and was sold into syndication for the burgeoning cable television market.
 (The show became a surprise success in syndication.)
 Toward the end of her time on the series for the ABC run, she portrayed Mae West in a 1982 made-for-television film.
 Jillian was nominated for a lead actress Emmy and Golden Globe for her performance.

 In 1983, she appeared in the John Hughes movie Mr. Mom with Michael Keaton and Teri Garr.
 The same year, she appeared in the miniseries Malibu, starring Kim Novak, Eva Marie Saint and James Coburn.
-That fall she starred on her own sitcom, Jennifer Slept Here, a variation on The Ghost & Mrs. Muir, with Jillian as the apparition in question.
+That fall she starred in her own sitcom, Jennifer Slept Here, a variation on The Ghost & Mrs. Muir, with Jillian as the apparition in question.
 Jennifer Slept Here ended in 1984, enabling her to take a role in the miniseries Ellis Island.
-Dunaway and Vereen were nominated for Golden Globe Awards, and Jillian and Burton were nominated for Emmy Awards.
+For their work in the miniseries, Faye Dunaway and Ben Vereen were nominated for Golden Globe Awards, and Ann Jillian and Richard Burton were nominated for Emmy Awards.

-Bob Hope selected her to appear in six of his television specials, including two entertaining U.S. troops stationed in Beirut (1984) and Saudi Arabia (1991).
-She displayed her athletic abilities on three Battle of the Network Stars specials and a Circus of the Stars special and appeared in the charity extravaganza Night of 100 Stars.
+Bob Hope selected her to appear in six of his television specials, including two, entertaining U.S. troops stationed in Beirut (1984) and Saudi Arabia (1991).
+She displayed her athletic abilities on three Battle of the Network Stars specials and a Circus of the Stars special, and appeared in the charity extravaganza Night of 100 Stars.
 She guest starred in television specials for Don Rickles (1986) and David Copperfield (1987) and was on the dais at The Dean Martin Celebrity Roast for Mr. T (1984).
 In 1985, she played The Red Queen to Carol Channing's White Queen in an all-star television musical adaptation of Lewis Carroll's Alice in Wonderland.
 The same year, the producers of It's a Living made the relatively unheard-of decision to resume production of the series, by then three years off the air, for first-run syndication, and Jillian was contractually obligated to return to the series.
+In 1986, she played identical twins in The Killer In The Mirror, a loose remake of the 1964 Bette Davis movie Dead Ringer.
 She later starred on the namesake series Ann Jillian, which aired 13 episodes on NBC during the 1989–90 season.
 In 1994, she played the mother of an unborn child with a heart defect in Heart of a Child.